 Once the safety prep was done I started putting together the shapes that would turn my cardboard box into two cardboard playhouses.

-I found an inner piece that I had cut off with a circle hole in it that I thought would add shape to the train part of my box so I glued that on the top of the short bit of my box – the part that would be the front of the train cab.
+I found an inner piece of cardboard material that I had cut off with a circle hole in it that I thought would add some height to the to the train cab part of my box so I glued that on the top of the short bit of my box – the part that would be the front of the train cab.